Jocker666z/vgm2flac/README.md

 * Final flac is always in 16bits with best compression level (ffmpeg option: -compression_level 12 -sample_fmt s16)
 * Encoding loop order:
 	* vgm encoding in wav file
-	* peak normalisation to 0db & false stereo detection
+	* peak normalisation to 0db & false stereo detection (md5 channel test)
 	* apply fade out if necessary
 	* remove audio silence at start, end and middle if more than 5s
 	* wav encoding in flac file